azeemarshd/ner_seq2seq_project/README.md

 - Establish the baseline performance with a pre-neural tool
 - Establish the baseline performance with a neural tool
 - Analyse system outputs
-- Propose and evaluate and improvement over both baselines
+- Propose and evaluate improvements over both baselines

 _*Data set*_ : CoNLL2003